arjungautam1/news_app/README.md

 # News App

-News app shows news of football and cricket using flutter .
+News app shows news of football and cricket made using flutter and api from https://newsapi.org/

 # Demo
 # News Screen